South Australian Railways 830 class: History

 Australian National's remaining 830 class were all included with the sale of the South Australian freight operations to Australian Southern Railroad in August 1997.

 In June 2000, three were sold to ATN Access for use on grain services.
 All were included in the sale of the business to Pacific National in February 2004, ending up in storage during the first few years of ownership under PN.
 833 was scrapped in July 2016, while 845 was given to SteamRanger Heritage Railway, arriving at their Mt Barker depot in July 2017.
 838 remains stored in Junee, still wearing primer paint from its never completed overhaul.

-When Australian Railroad Group was dissolved, 852 passed to QR National, while the other 830s went to Genesee and Wyoming Australia.
+When Australian Railroad Group was dissolved, 852 passed to QR National (later Aurizon), while the other 830s and 900 class rebuilds went to Genesee and Wyoming Australia.
 852 was sold to Junee Railway Workshop in 2008 and after being overhauled returned to service in 2012.

-As of 2023, the only ex-GWA 830 class in service is narrow gauge locomotive 851, which hauls the Thevenard gypsum train on the Eyre Peninsula Railway.
-The rest have been donated to preservation societies, stored, or scrapped.
+The remaining ex-GWA 830s and 900s passed to Aurizon in 2022 as part of their purchase of One Rail Australia (GWA's successor).
+The last ex-GWA 830s in service operated on the Eyre Peninsula Railway, only hauling gypsum trains to Thevenard after the cessation of grain services on the Eyre Peninsula Railway in 2019.
+All remaining operational ex-GWA 830s at Thevenard were stored upon the arrival of 2300 class locomotives from Queensland in 2023.
+Some ex-GWA 900s remain as shunters at the Whyalla Steelworks.

+Apart from the 2 preserved 830s, most of the operational 830s are based in NSW, usually operating services for Qube Logistics and Southern Shorthaul Railroad.

+Status

+The disposition of 830 class locomotives As Of Late 2024 Is as shown in the following table: